Azure/terraform-azurerm-avm-res-cdn-profile/README.md

         redirect_type = string                    # Allowed Values: Found, Moved, PermanentRedirect and TemporaryRedirect protocol      = optional(string, "Https") # Allowed Values: MatchRequest, Http and Https hostname      = optional(string)
-        path          = optional(string) # Should begin with /
+        path          = optional(string) # Should begin with '/'
-        fragment      = optional(string) #Specifies the fragment part of the URL.
-This value must not start with a # query_string  = optional(string) # Specifies the query string part of the URL.
-This value must not start with a ? or & and must be in <key>=<value> format separated by &.
+        fragment      = optional(string) # Specifies the fragment part of the URL.
+This value must not start with a '#' query_string  = optional(string) # Specifies the query string part of the URL.
+This value must not start with a '?' or '&' and must be in <key>=<value> format separated by '&'.
       })), [])
       url_rewrite_action = optional(list(object({
-        source_pattern          = string #(Required) This value must start with a / and can't be longer than 260 characters. destination             = string # This value must start with a / and can't be longer than 260 characters. preserve_unmatched_path = optional(bool, true)
+        source_pattern          = string # (Required) This value must start with a '/' and can't be longer than 260 characters. destination             = string # This value must start with a '/' and can't be longer than 260 characters. preserve_unmatched_path = optional(bool, true)
       })), [])
     }), {})

-    delivery_rules = optional(list(object({ #verify structure later
+    delivery_rules = optional(list(object({
       name  = string
       order = number
       cache_expiration_action = optional(object({